Dome vs Bullet CCTV Camera (IP Camera’s)

 What does it come down to?
 These days it’s about 3 main factors “Passive Intent”, Aesthetics and Maintenance.

 - “Passive Intent” is about how obvious the camera is, i.e. do you want people to know they are being recorded or would you prefer something less intrusive and blends-in a little better.
-A warehouse is a good environment for bullets as potential criminals would see them and know they were under surveillance, there is absolutely nothing subtle about a bullet camera.
-An RSL club, Restaurant or Bar however, a dome would be a better choice as the blend in and is less obvious and doesn’t give your patrons the feeling they are being “watched”.
+A warehouse is a good environment for bullet cameras as potential criminals would see them and know they were under surveillance, there is absolutely nothing subtle about a bullet camera.
+RSL club security, Restaurant or Bar security however, a dome would be a better choice as the blend in and is less obvious and doesn’t give your patrons the feeling they are being “watched”.

 - Aesthetics this is a follow on from my previous point but dome cameras blend in and can be quite small & sleek which just looks better in a lot of environments.
 Bullets cameras are not that nice to look at, they are a bit ugly to be honest and would ruin the look of a lot of environments.